Siege of Delhi (1857): Capture of Delhi by the rebels

 Some Company officers and civilians tried to take refuge in the Main Guard, but the sepoys there joined the revolt, and they were slaughtered.
 Other officers arrived from the barracks, accompanied by two field guns and several companies of sepoys who had not yet joined the rebellion, and recaptured the Main Guard, sending the bodies of the dead officers to the cantonments in a cart.
-In the city meanwhile nine British officers from the Ordnance Corps, led by George Willoughby were conducting the Defence of the Magazine (containing artillery, stocks of firearms and ammunition).
+In the city meanwhile nine British officers from the Ordnance Corps, led by George Willoughby were conducting the Defence of the Magazine, which contained artillery, stocks of firearms and ammunition.
 They found that their troops and labourers were deserting, using ladders provided from the palace to climb over the walls.
-The officers opened fire on their own troops and the mobs, to prevent the arsenal falling intact into the rebels' hands.
+The officers opened fire on their own troops and the mobs to prevent the arsenal falling intact into the rebels' hands.
 After five hours, they had run out of ammunition and blew up their magazine, killing many rioters and onlookers, and badly damaging nearby buildings.
-Only three of them escaped and received the Victoria Cross.
+Only three of them escaped and received the Victoria Cross: John Buckley, George Forrest and William Raynor.

 Shortly after this, the troops at the Main Guard were ordered to withdraw.
-The sepoys there who had hitherto remained aloof from the revolt turned on their officers, a few of whom escaped after the sepoys left to join the looting.
+The sepoys there, who had hitherto remained aloof from the revolt, turned on their officers, a few of whom escaped after the sepoys left to join the looting.

-About half the European civilians in Delhi and in the cantonments and Civil Lines were able to escape and fled as best they could, first to the Flagstaff Tower on the ridge to the north-west of Delhi where telegraph operators were trying to warn other British stations of the uprising.
+About half the European civilians in Delhi and in the cantonments and Civil Lines were able to flee, first to the Flagstaff Tower on the ridge to the north-west of Delhi where telegraph operators were trying to warn other British stations of the uprising.
 After it became clear that no help could arrive from Meerut or elsewhere, and the cart carrying the bodies of the officers killed at the Main Guard in the morning arrived at the tower by mistake, most of the Europeans fled to Karnal, several miles west.
 Some were helped by villagers on the way, others fell prey to plunderers.